Telling Family Stories

 Explain that when we’re tuned into our inner compass and our family stories, we can find the strength to make it through hard times.

-Consider closing with a simple ritual that fits your family: blow out the candle, meditate, pray, sing, etc.
+Consider closing with a simple ritual: blow out the candle, meditate, pray, sing, etc.

 Keep the Conversation Going